SphericalCowww/GUI_SphericalCow/README.md

 # Spherical Cow Desktop Pet

+### Starting the program:
+Double click SphericalCowMac in a mac computer or double click SphericalCowWindows in a windows computer to start the program.
+To run it with python, go to package/ and do:

+    python3 desktopPet.py

+### Other programs:
+- QMovieExp.py: runs test.gif with PyQt5
+- pngTrans.py: make the background white region of a .png file transparent
+- pngToGif.py: combines a list of .png files to a .gif file

-### Using pyinstaller-3.7 to create an executable:
+### Using pyinstaller-3.7 to package the program:
-Create and activate a virtual environment (in packageEnv/):
+Create and activate a virtual environment (was done in packageEnv/):

     virtualenv sphericalCowEnv
     source sphericalCowEnv/bin/activate
 Installed only PyQt5:

     pip3 install PyQt5
-Use the pyinstaller to package the file (note: to convert png to icns, specific image dimension is required):
+Use the pyinstaller to package the file (note: to convert a .png file to a .ico/.icns, specific image dimension is required.
+They were done using online tools):

+    pyinstaller-3.7 --onefile --windowed --icon=cowAIcon.ico --name SphericalCow desktopPetMacApp.py (in mac)
-    pyinstaller-3.7 --onefile --windowed --icon=cowAIcon.icns --name SphericalCow desktopPetExe.py
+    pyinstaller-3.7 --onefile --windowed --icon=cowAIcon.icns --name SphericalCow desktopPetWinExe.py (in windows)
 Modify SphericalCow.spec following the SphericalCowExample.spec, then do,

     pyinstaller-3.7 SphericalCow.spec